Techtonica/curriculum/testing-and-tdd/backend-testing.md

 This lesson discusses backend testing in all of these frames: we will test your service's interaction with its backend (database & external APIs) while also writing tests to ensure your service, when used as a backend, performs as expected.
+In the course of this writeup we'll use the following terms to mean specific things:

+- "your project"&mdash;this is your code; it's written for node.js
+- "API" / "API testing"&mdash;this is also your code; the node.js project
+  exposes its features to the world through an HTTP API, this term captures the testing needed to ensure how you handle those requests is correct
+- "backend" / "service"&mdash;this is an API that you call via HTTP; it's called from your project
+- "database"&mdash;this is a specific backend that your project uses to save data

-### Getting Started: Is backend testing special?
+### Getting Started: Is API and backend/database testing special?

-We've already talked about testing and how it's important to verify that the quality of its code remains high as you send it out into the world.
-Why then is it worth discussing backend testing, isn't that just more of the same?
+We've already talked about testing and how it's important to verify code quality over time / as you make changes.
+Why then is it worth discussing API / backend testing, isn't that just more of the same?

-Well, kind of.
+Well, kind of; but not really...

-Backend testing is important for the same reason: We need to ensure that our code works as expected and to protect correct behavior in the future as we make changes.
-So framed as "is testing important," yes backend testing can be pretty much thought of as just more of the same.
-However when you actually sit down to write these tests the interactions with external callers and APIs introduce interesting new difficulties.
+These tests are important for the same reason: We need to ensure that our code works as expected and to protect correct behavior.
+So framed as "is testing important," yes it can be pretty much thought of as just more of the same.
+However when you actually sit down to write these tests the interactions with external requests (to your project) and APIs introduce interesting new difficulties.

 ### Facing new challenges

 So what are some of these new challenges and how to we address them?

-1. We are often consumers of an external API and don't control its behavior;
+1. We are often consumers of an external backend and don't control its behavior;
-2. These APIs we use typically strive for uptime, given this how do we test our project's behavior when those APIs fail;
+2. The services we use typically strive for uptime, given this how do we test our project's behavior when those services fail;
-3. Making calls to external APIs or databases often requires network access (or use of them is costly), both of which incentivize writing less comprehensize tests;
+3. Making calls to external services or databases often require network access (or use of them is costly), both of which incentivize writing less comprehensive tests;
-4. Running an API means we need to test our processing of HTTP requests which is not necessarily technically obvious.
+4. Running an API means we need to test our processing of HTTP requests which is not necessarily technically obvious;
+5. When handling HTTP requests our API needs to map from user input via query string into some format that our code expects.

-There are other issues but learning how to address these is a great start and covers many of the foundational skills necessary to provide great test coverage for your project.
+There are other issues but learning how to address these is a great start and covers the foundational skills necessary to provide great test coverage for your project.

 ### Key concepts

+We're going to discuss

 #### Mocking

-The core of our backend tests will be built on the concept of providing mocked responses to external API calls.
+The core of our tests will be built on the concept of providing mocked responses to external API calls.
 This allows us to take control over much of the complexity of interacting with other services that we discussed above in items 1 & 2.
 It additionally helps address the potential time and money costs